MainulDip/iOS-study/103-uikit-no-interface-builder.md

 ```

 ### Importing and using assets/images:
 From `Assets.xcassets` Images can be imported or dragged into.
 Each entry can support multiple (usually 3) variants for different device resolution.
-When dragging multiple images together, images suffixed with `@1..3x` will be sorted automatically, like `imagename@1x.jpeg` (`name@Nx.ext`)
+When dragging multiple images together, images suffixed with `@1..3x` will be sorted automatically, like `imagename@1x.jpeg` (`name@Nx.ext`).......

 After importing into xcassets, images can be imported predictable way where parameter accepts `UIImage?`
 ```swift